bernie-skipole/indi/docs/source/usage/introduction.rst

 Server dependencies: A redis server (For debian systems; apt-get install redis-server), and indiserver (apt-get install indi-bin).

-The file requirements.txt is included in the project and lists the Python packages required which are available via pip, so as well as indiredis, the above pip command should pull in the packages:
+The above pip command should automatically pull in the packages:

 skipole - required for the built in web service, not needed if you are making your own GUI